fusorjs/dom/docs/fusor-vs-react.md

 Why manage it externally?
 Because explicit control is often better than implicit, and sometimes flexibility or fine-tuning is necessary.

+Fusor shifts its focus away from React complexities—like hooks, lifecycle methods, concurrency, and suspense—to emphasize a stronger understanding of JavaScript (including async/await) and core programming concepts, such as the observable pattern.

+Check out Fusor!
+It offers only two main methods.
+While it resembles React, it helps you learn JavaScript and essential programming concepts without the need to master React’s intricate details.

 ## Common Features

 Fusor was inspired by React, and they both share the same ideas: